 This course is a hands-on opportunity for you to develop your jewellery design practice and learn to work more independently on your own projects in a safe environment.
-If you are already fairly experienced in jewellery-making and are confident piercing, filing, drilling, annealing, soldering, bending and forming metal with minimal supervision, this course is ideal for you to perfect your ongoing skills, discover different techniques, and consider new ways of approaching design and making.
-You'll work independently on your own projects or follow a series of short, structured projects, all with the guidance of an expert jewellery-maker and the use of a fully equipped jewellery-crafting studio.
+If you are already fairly experienced in jewellery making and are confident piercing, filing, drilling, annealing, soldering, bending and forming metal with minimal supervision, this course is ideal for you to perfect your ongoing skills, discover different techniques, and consider new ways of approaching design and making.
+You will work independently on your own projects or follow a series of short, structured projects, all with the guidance of an expert jewellery maker and the use of a fully equipped jewellery crafting studio.

 What will we cover?